PistonDevelopers/rust-empty/README.md

 * Need a 'crate_id' for your library
 * Missing documentation annotation
 * A '.gitignore' to avoid rubish in the repository
-* Library binaries should be in 'build' directory
+* Library binaries should be in 'target/cpu-vendor-os/lib' directory
 * Example programs better not be in the 'src' directory
 * Need a "-O" flag to compile optimized code
 * Dependencies, rust-nightly check etc.